Fusion center: 2009 Virginia terrorism threat assessment

 In early April 2009, the Virginia Fusion Center came under criticism for publishing a terrorism threat assessment which stated that certain universities are potential hubs for terror related activity.
 The report targeted historically black colleges and identified hacktivism as a form of terrorism.

 2011 Illinois fusion center finds water pump was "hacked"; the FBI disagrees

 A November 2011 report by the Illinois fusion center was criticized for alleging that Russia hacked and deliberately disabled a water pump of the municipal water system in Illinois.
 The Senate report writes: "Apparently aware of how important such an event could have been had it been real, DHS intelligence officials included the false allegations—stated as fact—in a daily intelligence briefing that went to Congress and the intelligence community."
 A subsequent FBI investigation found however that: "The only fact that they got right was that a water pump in a small Illinois water district had burned out."

 Washington State Fusion Center

 A lawsuit alleges that a Washington State Fusion Center employee added members of the Port Militarization Resistance to the domestic terrorists list on unsubstantiated grounds.

+Environmentalists

+A center in Oregon was reported to have supported a task force monitoring protest groups organizing against fossil fuel projects.

+Black Lives Matters protests

+The centers have been alleged to have monitored Black Lives Matter protests.

+Circumventing sanctuary city laws

+The centers have been criticized for enabling the circumvention of sanctuary city laws.

+2020s Palestine protests

+"The Intercept has found that fusion centers were actively involved in monitoring pro-Palestine demonstrations on at least five campuses across the country, as shown in more than 20,000 pages of documents obtained via public records requests".